 Vice Chair of Trustees

 Beth is an experienced Trustee and board advisor.
 Beth runs Workplace for Good at Facebook, a global programme supporting charities and educational institutions to collaborate and build their community through Facebook.
 Prior to this, Beth was Director of Communications and Engagement at social business and charity Catch22, working to build the resilience of individuals and transform communities.
 Her communications experience spans the voluntary, community and social enterprise (VCSE) sector and across innovative tech and banking companies.

 Honorary Treasurer and Senior Independent Trustee

-Hannah is Director of Innovation, Insight & Portfolio Strategy at Cancer Research UK and previously led their award-winning Citizen Science Programme.
+Hannah runs a consultancy practice, advising senior leaders on how to make better decisions about innovation investment within their organisations.
+She was previously Director of Innovation, Insight & Portfolio Strategy at Cancer Research UK and led their award-winning Citizen Science Programme.
 She adds immense value to the work of the Trust with her direct experience of implementing and harnessing technology for social change in the health sector, and leadership experience in the charity sector.
 Hannah trained as a Chartered Accountant and has worked at Deloitte, Emerge Poverty Free and Innocent Drinks.

 Trustee and Committee Chair